wp-plugins/flash-gallery/readme.txt

 1. State your problem succintly, *provide a link*!
 1. Always tag your post `resolved` and publish your solution.

+= Can I help you in any way? =
+Absolutely!
+If you [download & install DropBox](http://www.dropbox.com/referrals/NTIzMDI3MDk) on my refferal, I get 1GB (much needed!) extra space.
+DropBox is a cross-plattform application to sync your files online and across computers, and a 2GB account is *free*.
+Also - my refferal earns you a 250MB bonus!

+If you've had any commercial applications for my plugins, please consider [sending me a book or two](http://www.amazon.com/gp/registry/wishlist/2QB6SQ5XX2U0N/105-3209188-5640446?reveal=unpurchased&filter=all&sort=priority&layout=standard&x). (used are fine!)

 == Screenshots ==

 1. Full screen gallery view, with the Album-selector opened.